micro-manager/pymmcore/README.md

 Note: pymmcore is very similar to the legacy MMCorePy module, distributed with the Micro-Manager application.
-However, the Python package for pymmcore is named `mmcore` instead of `MMCorePy`.
+However, the Python package for pymmcore is named `pymmcore` instead of `MMCorePy`.
 This is to avoid importing the wrong package on systems where pymmcore (installed via `pip`) and `MMCorePy` (installed with the Micro-Manager app or built by the user) both exist.